 For this reason, I usually go with more of a swirled or textured look when using this frosting- piped designs would work well too.

 However, if you really prefer a smooth finish to your frostings, your best bet is to freeze the frosted tier for about 15 minutes in the freezer and then glide over the sides with a heated metal bench scraper.
-It may slightly deflate the frosting, but you will have a smoother finish than would be possible otherwise.
+This is known as the hot knife method of smoothing.

 Assembling the Lemon Buttermilk Cake

-- When it is time to assemble the cake, place the first (cooled or room temperature) cake layer on the cake plate or cake stand.
+• When it is time to assemble the cake, place the first (cooled or room temperature) cake layer on the cake plate or cake stand.

-- Spread the top of the cake layer with lemon mascarpone frosting– I don’t take the filling all the way to the edge– I stop about 1/2 inch from the edge of the layer to allow a little wiggle room for the filling.
+• Spread the top of the cake layer with lemon mascarpone frosting-- I don't take the filling all the way to the edge-- I stop about ½ inch from the edge of the layer to allow a little wiggle room for the filling.

-- Add the next layer and repeat.
+• Add the next layer and repeat.
 Top with the final lemon cake layer and crumb coat the cake.
 You may want to chill your cake in the freezer for about 15 minutes before adding the final coat if you feel the need to firm things up a bit.

-- I added another layer of whipped lemon mascarpone frosting and smoothed with a bench scraper.
+• I added another layer of whipped lemon mascarpone frosting and smoothed with a bench scraper.
 I went back in and added texture here and there with an offset spatula as well as on top of the cake.

 What Makes Lemon Buttermilk Cake so Moist?